GoogleChrome/web.dev/src/site/content/en/blog/community-focus-bramus/index.md

 ---
 layout: post
-title: 'Community focus: Bramus Van Damme'
+title: 'Community highlight: Bramus Van Damme'
 authors:
   - rachelandrew
+hero: image/kheDArv5csY6rvQUJDbWRscckLr1/kKhOZkehYIQ49GQOXrsw.png
+alt: 'Designcember'
+thumbnail: image/kheDArv5csY6rvQUJDbWRscckLr1/qRLa7xFsolDUbEfyugoW.png
+subhead: >
+  Bramus Van Damme is a web developer from Belgium.
+From the moment he discovered view-source at the age of 14 (way back in 1997), he fell in love with the web and has been tinkering with it ever since.
+I caught up with him to learn about his journey in web development, and to find out what he thinks is exciting in CSS today.
 description: >
   'One of a series of interviews with people from the web development community who are doing interesting things with CSS.
 This time I speak to prolific writer Bramus Van Damme.'
 date: 2021-12-04
+tags:
+  - blog
+  - css
 ---

 _This post is part of [Designcember](https://designcember.com/).
 A celebration of web design, brought to you by web.dev._

-Bramus Van Damme is a web developer from Belgium.
-From the moment he discovered [`view-source`](https://www.bram.us/#view-source) at the age of 14 (way back in 1997), he fell in love with the web and has been tinkering with it ever since.
-Bramus has written a number of recent posts about new features coming to CSS.
-I caught up with him to learn about his journey in web development, and to find out what he thinks is exciting in CSS today.

 <figure>
 {% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/6tkSbZYOqxtgJM9s5ovw.jpg", alt="Bramus on stage in from of a large screen showing slides.", width="800", height="533" %}